alpha-yadav/DSA/readme.md

 Remember that the efficiency of each method depends heavily on factors like the tree's structure (balanced vs. unbalanced), the number of nodes, and the number of LCA queries being performed.
 For simple scenarios, the recursive approach is a great starting point.
 For more complex situations, consider the other methods.
 Also, remember to handle edge cases like empty trees or when one or both nodes are not present in the tree.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about the function or data points to create a graph for you.
+For example, you could give me:

+* **A list of data points:**  e.g., (1,2), (2,4), (3,6)
+* **An equation:** e.g., y = 2x + 1
+* **A description of the type of graph:** e.g., "a bar graph showing the number of apples sold each day this week"  (You'd still need to provide the data for the apple sales).

+Once you provide this information, I can help you graph it.